fastrgv/AdaVenture/README.md

 **MacOSX** => ocmp.sh:

 build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard library GLFW installed.
 This is used to build the executable named adaventure_osx.
 Macs with a recent but standard configuration of OSX should be able to rebuild using these scripts, assuming you have Ada installed, as well as g++ from Xcode.

+Note: ./alternateBuildScripts/GNocmp.sh shows how to build on OSX without Xcode.

 ------------------------------------------------------
 **GNU/Linux** => lcmp.sh: